toddgeist/FM-Parameters/README.markdown

 ### ScriptOptionalParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of optional parameters for that script.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
-This is useful to generate the argument used by the #AssignSecure function to restrict variable assignment to parameters actually accepted by a script.
+This is useful to generate the argument used by the #AssignWhiteList function to restrict variable assignment to parameters actually accepted by a script.

-	#AssignSecure (
+	#AssignWhiteList (
 		Get ( ScriptParameter );
 		ScriptRequiredParameterList ( Get ( ScriptName ) )
 		& ScriptOptionalParameterList ( Get ( ScriptName ) )